-This report has described the methods used to produce the NAEI emission maps for 2005.
+This report has described the methods used to produce the NAEI emission maps for 2006.
 A number of recommendations have been made for improvements to the quality of the maps.
-These are listed below in order of priority.
+These are listed below and will form the basis for maintenance items to be taken forward for prioritisation in the mapping horizon scanning report.